-Google Photos & Android Gallery Synch Improved
+Google Photos & Android Gallery: Improving Cross-App Synch

 As an avid Google fan, I let Google's products play an important part of my daily workflow.
 I own a Samsung Galaxy mobile phone that runs on an Android operating system that was designed by Google, I use Google Photos as a backup service for my photos that I shoot with my phone, I use Google Drive and Google's browser - Chrome.
 I would like to focus on synching options between Google Photos and Android Gallery app.